 Source: Wikipedia, Appian Way.

 The Appian Way was completed around 312 BC, linking Rome to the port city of Brundisium (Brindisi).
-It played a fundamental role in helping expanding the Roman hegemony which was then in its early stages.
-It also set engineering standards which would be applied to most of the roads subsequently built though the Roman Empire, leading to an extensive system.
-A road was typically surfaced with stone paving blocks, had a drainage ditch on each side and were built upon a foundation of laid rock which was constructed from a large ditch.
+It played a fundamental role in helping expand the Roman hegemony, which was then in its early stages.
+It also set engineering standards that would be applied to most of the roads subsequently built through the Roman Empire, leading to an extensive system.
+A road was typically surfaced with stone paving blocks, had a drainage ditch on each side, and was built upon a foundation of laid rock which was constructed from a large ditch.